eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 Other options are available to limit the maximum number of connections, whitelisting specific peers by public key, accept/relay transactions, etc. Check the `net_plugin` options in `nodeos` for more information.

 ### Peer setup using `config.ini`

-> ℹ️ The peer connection process must be performed on the local environment of each peer.
-Therefore, peering involves planning and agreement among all nodes that will act as peers in the EOS network.

 To peer your local node with other nodes, specify the following in your nodeos `config.ini` *before* launching your `nodeos` instance: